lmintsys/sql-employee-tracker/README.md

 ## Description

 The aim of this project was to create an employee tracker that will allow users to manage a company's employee database.
-Specifically, the user will be able to view the tables that contain information on company's departments, roles, and employees database, update and delete entries as needed.
+Specifically, the user will be able to view the tables that contain information on company's departments, roles, and employees, update and delete entries as needed.
 This application provides a user-friendly interface to interact with a database.
-Working on this project helped me gaininng further understanding of how to create an interactive app outside the browser that communicates with the user, and allows for a database management.
+Working on this project helped me gaininng further understanding of how to create an interactive app outside the browser that communicates with the user and allows for a database management.

 ## Installation